EngJay/EngJay/README.md

 ### Hi there 👋

-## Notable Accomplishments
+## Notable Achievements

 - Crafted embedded software for safety-critical applications like battery-charging, traction, and vehicle control.
 - Patched production embedded software to fix devices in the field.
 - Pioneered off-target unit testing for embedded software projects in two organizations.
-- Led development and implamentation of CI workflows for embedded DevOps in two organizations.
+- Led development and implementation of CI workflows for embedded DevOps in two organizations.

+## Thing I've Been Told Weren't Possible but I Did Them Anyway

+- Natively build embedded software on the host machine for simulation.
+- Use Python to run simulations with embedded C/C++ modules.
+- Test embedded software off-target.
+- Build embeddded software in a Docker container.
+- Build CI pipelines for embedded software.

 ## Continuing Education